mwittorp/tech-writing-portfolio/README.md

 # Megan's Technical Writing Portfolio
-This site serves as my portfolio for public technical writing porjects.
-While the documenst shown here are focused on customer service roles andn tasks, most of my technical experience is with engineering documentation and product manuals.
-The provided documents showcase my ability to crete thorough training materials for colleagues to reference in their daily tasks.
+This site serves as my portfolio for public available technical writing projects.

+While the documents shown here are focused on customer service roles and tasks, most of my technical experience is with engineering documentation and product manuals; the technicial document i have experience with is proprietary and unavailable for public viewing.
+The provided documents showcase my ability to create thorough training materials for colleagues to reference in their daily tasks.

 Thank you for taking the time to look at my page!